ickybodclay/adventurebot/README.md

 `!!abstop` - stop adventure bot

+`!!abremove NUMBER` - remove prompt (only able to do during prompt round)

 ## Endpoints

 Hular Hoops Bot provides optional endpoint to hook into for setting up stream labels or whatever!